mcampos1/EKS-CloudFormation/private-eks/deployment-steps.md

     * S3,EC2, ECR, STS (permissions for service accounts),
 3. Create EKS cluster service role: to allow control plane to manage resources
     * IAM > EKS use case
+    * Attach AmazonEKSClusterPolicy
 4. EKS Network Configuration, select private VPC and private subnets, select private cluster endpoint access (only accessible within VPC)
     * EKS automatically creates a security group for ENI that are created for the worker node subnets
+    * Add port 443 to cluster security group with source being the scruity group that is attached to the jumpbox
-5. Create Node Group IAM role, IAM > EC2 use cases > EKSWorkerNodePolicy & EC2ContainerRegistryReadnly (pull images from ECR)
+5. Create Node Group IAM role
+    * Attach EKSWorkerNodePolicy, AmazonEKS_CNI_Policy & EC2ContainerRegistryReadonly (pull images from ECR)
+6. Add Node Group to Cluster
-    * Select private subnets for NodeGroup and the private VPC
+    * Select the corresponding private VPC/subnets
-    * Configure remote access to nodes (Not for production)
+    * Configure remote access to nodes
-    * Create Secuirty group to access Worker Nodes and attach key pair
+    * Create a security group to access worker nodes and attach key pair
-6. Create Jumpbox/Bastion, Launch Instance, has to be hosted in the same VPC as the cluster
+7. Create Jumpbox/Bastion, Launch Instance, has to be hosted in the same VPC as the cluster
     * If using public subnet, auto assign public IP
     * Create Security Group to allow access into JumpBox

         chmod 400 jumpbox.pem
         ssh -i path-to-key ec2-user@ipaddress

-7. Install Kubectl on Jumpbox
+8. Install Kubectl on Jumpbox

 [Kubectl Installation](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)